mcmonkeyprojects/Sentinel/README.md

 	- Basically, optionally require ammo be fed into the NPC for bows/fireballs, or spare swords if the current sword breaks.
 - Damage calculation:
 	- Caculate damage from the item rather than enforcing a specific value
+	- Also, if an enforced value is specified... actually use it!
 - Armor calculation:
 	- Calculate armor protection from equipment rather than enforcing a specific value.
+	- Also, if an enforced value is specified... actually use it!
 - Mounting:
 	- Ride a horse or whatever other NPC
 	- maybe support this in base Citizens rather than Sentinel?